MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-flexe-provider.md

 Flexe is warehousing and fulfillment service that provides simple integrations, performance insights, and scalability.
 The Flexe provider enables Intelligent Order Management to access and process purchase orders from Flexe.

 For more information about Flexe, visit [their website](https://www.flexe.com/why-flexe/technology-platform).
-To learn more about Flexe's API, read their \[public documentation\](https://developer-sandbox.flexe.com/doc/public)..
+To learn more about Flexe's API, read their [public documentation](https://developer-sandbox.flexe.com/doc/public).

 ## Prerequisites